Peter Mugyenyi

-Peter Ndimbirwe Mugyenyi, MBChB, DCH, FRCPI, FRCPE, ScD is a Ugandan physician, HIV/AIDS researcher, medical administrator and author.
+Peter Ndimbirwe Mugyenyi is a Ugandan physician, HIV/AIDS researcher, medical administrator and author.
 He is executive director and co-founder of the Joint Clinical Research Centre, and a leading authority on treatment of HIV/AIDS in Africa.

 Early life and education

-He was born in Rukungiri District in the Western Region of Uganda, circa 1949.
-He attended Kings College Budo, a prestigious, mixed, boarding secondary school, before he was admitted to Makerere University to study human medicine.
+Mugyenyi was born in Rukungiri District in the Western Region of Uganda, circa 1949.
+He attended Kings College Budo, a mixed, boarding secondary school, before he was admitted to Makerere University to study human medicine.
 He graduated with the degree of Bachelor of Medicine and Bachelor of Surgery.
 Following his studies at Makerere, he had to flee the country in the early 1970s, under the pursuit of Idi Amin’s secret police.
 He migrated to the United Kingdom, where he obtained the Diploma in Child Health, the title of Fellow of the Royal College of Physicians of Ireland and that of Fellow of the Royal College of Physicians of Edinburgh.
 In 2003, he was awarded the degree of Doctor of Science, by Mbarara University in Uganda.